OPRAH'S DEAD SON

 "Sane, ha!
 I'm barely on my own side.
 I'm just along for the ride."

 "No you're not.
-Without you none of this would even matter."
+Without you none of this would mean a thing."

 "Really?"